blinkinput/blinkinput-android/README.md

 DirectAPI's Recognizer singleton is actually a state machine which can be in one of 4 states: `OFFLINE`, `UNLOCKED`, `READY` and `WORKING`.

 - When you obtain the reference to Recognizer singleton, it will be in `OFFLINE` state.
-- First you need to unlock the Recognizer by providing a valid licence key using `setLicenseKey` method.
+- First you need to unlock the Recognizer by providing a valid licence key using [`setLicenseKey`](https://blinkocr.github.io/blinkocr-android/com/microblink/directApi/Recognizer.html#setLicenseKey(android.content.Context, java.lang.String)) method.
 If you attempt to call `setLicenseKey` while Recognizer is not in `OFFLINE` state, you will get `IllegalStateException`.
 - After successful unlocking, Recognizer singleton will move to `UNLOCKED` state.
-- Once in `UNLOCKED` state, you can initialize Recognizer by calling `initialize` method.
+- Once in `UNLOCKED` state, you can initialize Recognizer by calling [`initialize`](https://blinkocr.github.io/blinkocr-android/com/microblink/directApi/Recognizer.html#initialize(android.content.Context, com.microblink.recognizers.settings.RecognitionSettings, com.microblink.directApi.DirectApiErrorListener)) method.
 If you call `initialize` method while Recognizer is not in `UNLOCKED` state, you will get `IllegalStateException`.
 - After successful initialization, Recognizer will move to `READY` state.
-Now you can call `recognize` method.
+Now you can call any of the `recognize*` methods.
-- When starting recognition with `recognize` or `recognizeWithSettings` method, Recognizer will move to `WORKING` state.
+- When starting recognition with any of the `recognize*` methods, Recognizer will move to `WORKING` state.
 If you attempt to call these methods while Recognizer is not in `READY` state, you will get `IllegalStateException`
 - Recognition is performed on background thread so it is safe to call all Recognizer's method from UI thread
-- When recognition is finished, Recognizer first moves back to `READY` state and then returns the result via provided `ScanResultListener`.
+- When recognition is finished, Recognizer first moves back to `READY` state and then returns the result via provided [`ScanResultListener`](https://blinkocr.github.io/blinkocr-android/com/microblink/view/recognition/ScanResultListener.html).
-- Please note that `ScanResultListener`'s `onScanningDone` method will be called on background processing thread, so make sure you do not perform UI operations in this calback.
+- Please note that `ScanResultListener`'s [`onScanningDone`](https://blinkocr.github.io/blinkocr-android(com/microblink/view/recognition/ScanResultListener.html#onScanningDone(com.microblink.recognizers.RecognitionResults))) method will be called on background processing thread, so make sure you do not perform UI operations in this calback.
-- By calling `terminate` method, Recognizer singleton will release all its internal resources and will request processing thread to terminate.
+- By calling [`terminate`](https://blinkocr.github.io/blinkocr-android/com/microblink/directApi/Recognizer.html#terminate()) method, Recognizer singleton will release all its internal resources and will request processing thread to terminate.
 Note that even after calling `terminate` you might receive `onScanningDone` event if there was work in progress when `terminate` was called.
 - `terminate` method can be called from any Recognizer singleton's state
-- You can observe Recognizer singleton's state with method `getCurrentState`
+- You can observe Recognizer singleton's state with method [`getCurrentState`](https://blinkocr.github.io/blinkocr-android/com/microblink/directApi/Recognizer.html#getCurrentState())

 ## <a name="directAPIWithRecognizer"></a> Using DirectAPI while RecognizerView is active
 Both [RecognizerView](#recognizerView) and DirectAPI recognizer use the same internal singleton that manages native code.
 This singleton handles initialization and termination of native library and propagating recognition settings to native library.
-If both RecognizerView and DirectAPI attempt to use the same singleton, a race condition will occur.
-This race condition is always solved in RecognizerView's favor, i.e.:

-- if RecognizerView initializes the internal singleton before DirectAPI, DirectAPI's method `initialize` will detect that and will make sure that its settings are applied immediately before performing recognition and after recognition RecognizerView's settings will be restored to internal singleton
-- if DirectAPI initializes the internal singleton before RecognizerView, RecognizerView will detect that and will overwrite internal singleton's settings with its own settings.
-The side effect is that next call to `recognize` on DirectAPI's Recognizer will **not** use settings given to `initialize` method, but will instead use settings given to RecognizerView.
-In order to ensure that your settings are used for recognition of bitmap, you should call method `recognizeWithSettings` which besides bitmap and result listener needs to receive settings that will be used for recognition of bitmap

-If this raises too much confusion, we suggest not using DirectAPI while RecognizerView is active, instead use RecognizerView's methods [recognizeBitmap](#recognizerView_recognizeBitmap) or [recognizerBitmapWithSettings](#recognizerView_recognizeBitmapWithSettings) which will require no race conditions to be resolved.
+It is possible to use RecognizerView and DirectAPI together, as internal singleton will make sure correct synchronization and correct recognition settings are used.
+If you run into problems while using DirectAPI in combination with RecognizerView, [let us know](http://help.microblink.com)!

 ## <a name="imageListener"></a> Using ImageListener to obtain images that are being processed